-One issue of note in the Kasuga study is that, from the participants' perspective, it may be 66 appropriate to produce a composite error signal from the individual cursors because all of the cursors 67 were potentially of equal importance and relevance to the task.
-However, in a natural environment, there 68 is likely to be one relevant source of feedback amongst irrelevant and potentially distracting sources of 69 70 information.
+One issue of note in the Kasuga study is that, from the participants' perspective, it may have been appropriate to produce a composite error signal from the individual cursors because all the cursors were potentially of equal importance and relevance to the task (i.e., participants were not provided with explicit instructions about which cursors were relevant).
+However, in a natural environment, there is likely to be one relevant source of feedback among irrelevant and distracting sources of information.
 To better understand how feedback drives sensorimotor adaptation, it is important to know whether it is sensitive to the relevance of available feedback.
-In the context of online feedback control, 71 Reichenbach et al. (2014) provided a compelling demonstration that the motor system was indeed 72 sensitive to the relevancy of visual signals (Reichenbach, Franklin, Zatka-Haas, & Diedrichsen, 2014).
-73 Participants performed reaching movements in which the feedback display included one cursor linked to 74 the true hand position as well as up to 4 distractor cursors that moved with a similar but predetermined, 75 and thus non-contingent velocity profile.
-At some point during the movement, one of the cursors made an 76 abrupt lateral shift.
-Rapid, online corrections to the perturbation were much stronger when the perturbed 77 cursor was the one linked to the hand position, compared to when the perturbed cursor was one of the 78 distractors.
-Similar effects of task relevance have been observed in force-field adaptation studies (Heald, 79 Ingram, Flanagan, & Wolpert, 2018), suggesting that implicit processes required for both on-line 80 corrections and sensorimotor adaptation are sensitive to the task-relevance of different feedback signals.
-81
+In the context of online feedback control, Reichenbach, Franklin, Zatka-Haas, and Diedrichsen (2014) provided a compelling demonstration that the motor system was indeed sensitive to the relevancy of visual signals (Reichenbach et al., 2014).
+Participants performed reaching movements in which the feedback display included one cursor linked to the true hand position as well as up to four distractor cursors that moved with a similar but predetermined, and thus noncontingent velocity profile.
+At some point during the movement, one of the cursors made an abrupt lateral shift.
+Rapid, online corrections to the perturbation were much stronger when the perturbed cursor was the one linked to the hand position, compared with when the perturbed cursor was one of the distractors.
+Similar effects of task relevance have been observed in force-field adaptation studies (Heald, Ingram, Flanagan, & Wolpert, 2018), suggesting that implicit processes required for both online corrections and sensorimotor adaptation are sensitive to the task relevance of different feedback signals.

-In contrast, other lines of research have highlighted how sensorimotor adaptation is seemingly 82 impervious to feedback regarding task goals and outcomes (Held & Gottlieb, 1958; Welch, 1969).
-83 Consider the aiming landmark task, first introduced by Mazzoni and Krakauer, (2006).
-After being briefly 84 exposed to a 45° visuomotor rotation, the participants were instructed to aim to a landmark positioned 45° 85 in the opposite direction from the target.
-By implementing this strategy, the participants were essentially 86 perfect after one trial, producing movements in which the rotated cursor hit the target.
-Nonetheless, over 87 the next 100 trials or so, performance deteriorated, with the hand angle increasing even further away from 88 the target (Taylor & Ivry, 2011).
-This paradoxical result arises because the adaptation system, impervious 89 90 to the strategy, recalibrates the sensorimotor mapping to reduce the SPE, here defined as the difference between where the movement was directed (towards the landmark) and where the cursor appeared (at the 91 target).
-Similarly, participants implicitly adapt to the movement of a cursor that follows an invariant 92 spatial trajectory displaced from the target, even when they are fully aware of the manipulation and told to 93 ignore it (Avraham, Morehead, Kim, & Ivry, 2021; Kim, Morehead, Parvin, Moazzezi, & Ivry, 2018; 94 Morehead, Taylor, Parvin, & Ivry, 2017; Parvin, McDougle, Taylor, & Ivry, 2018; Tsay, Parvin, & Ivry, 95 2020).
-96
+In contrast, other lines of research have highlighted how sensorimotor adaptation is seemingly impervious to feedback regarding task goals and outcomes (Welch, 1969; Held & Gottlieb, 1958).
+Consider the aiming landmark task, first introduced by Mazzoni and Krakauer (2006).
+After being briefly exposed to a 45° visuomotor rotation, the participants were instructed to aim to a landmark positioned 45° in the opposite direction from the target.
+By implementing this strategy, the participants were essentially perfect after one trial, producing movements in which the rotated cursor hit the target.
+Nonetheless, over the next 100 trials or so, performance deteriorated, with the hand angle increasing even further away from the target (Taylor & Ivry, 2011).
+This paradoxical result arises because the adaptation system, impervious to the strategy, recalibrates the sensorimotor mapping to reduce the SPE, here defined as the difference between where the movement was directed (toward the landmark) and where the cursor appeared (at the target).
+Similarly, participants implicitly adapt to the movement of a cursor that follows an invariant spatial trajectory displaced from the target, even when they are fully aware of the manipulation and told to ignore it (Avraham, Morehead, Kim, & Ivry, 2021; Tsay, Parvin, & Ivry, 2020; Kim, Morehead, Parvin, Moazzezi, & Ivry, 2018; Parvin, McDougle, Taylor, & Ivry, 2018; Morehead, Taylor, Parvin, & Ivry, 2017).